uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A :term:`supervised machine-learning problem<Supervised learning>` of assigning :term:`labels<Label>` to :term:`feature vectors<Feature vector>`.

+        Examples: prediction of the object on the picture (dog or cat?), prediction of the email type (spam or not?).

     Clustering
         An :term:`unsupervised machine-learning problem<Unsupervised learning>` of grouping :term:`feature vectors<Feature vector>` onto (usually
         :term:`categorical<Categorical feature>`) groups without prior information on them.

+        Examples: A task of marking big star clusters at the space images.

     Continuous feature
         A :term:`feature` with values in a domain of real numbers.